 - weekly compensation from Veterans' Affairs New Zealand.

 You cannot get in-work tax credit when your family gets:

 - a student allowance

-Best Start is a payment of $60 per week for families supporting a newborn baby.
+Best Start is a payment of $65 a week for families supporting a newborn baby.
 Families who qualify for Best Start can receive the payment until their baby turns 1, no matter how much they earn.
-If you are receiving paid parental leave payments, you cannot get the Best Start payment until paid parental leave finishes.
+If families are receiving paid parental leave payments, they cannot get the Best Start payment for the period of time they get paid parental leave in.

 If you're receiving a benefit, you need to let Work and Income know about your child's birth.
 They'll set up your payments and let you know about any changes to your benefit.

 Sam and Terry's baby is born on 10 July 2021.
 Sam applies for paid parental leave (PPL) in August 2021.

 Sam receives a lump sum payment for the period from 10 July until their application is processed on 26 August.
 They then get fortnightly payments from 26 August until 8 January 2022 - the end of the 26 weeks PPL entitlement. (which started from 10 July).

 Sam is entitled to Best Start payments from 9 January 2022.